Mena Small Silk Shawl

 Our 'Mena' Small Shawl is a timeless beauty with a powerful history.
 It's the perfect size to wear as a wrap, or as a large bunchy scarf.

-This shawl is completely hand-crafted: hand spun yarn, naturally dyed with nato bark, and hand woven on a floor loom.
+This shawl is completely handmade - hand spun yarn, naturally dyed with nato bark, and hand woven on a floor loom.
 The women of the Solidarity Cooperative craft each piece in their small village in the central highlands of Madagascar.

 Your purchase directly helps a weaver in our cooperative support her family.
 It also preserves the cultural tradition of silk weaving in Madagascar.

 Each piece comes with a lovely tag that tells the story of the silk and has washing instructions.

 Washing instructions: Hand-wash cool with any kind of soap.
 Lay flat to dry.
 Iron while still damp to give it a lovely sheen.
 Separately, you can steam iron it on a low-ish setting to refresh it from time to time without washing.
 This also gives it a lovely sheen.